NYUCCL/psiTurk/doc/settings.rst

 Note that this option does not affect the behavior when a participant starts the experiment but the quits or refreshes the page.
-In those cases, they will still be locked out, regardless of the setting of 0allow_repeats`.
+In those cases, they will still be locked out, regardless of the setting of `allow_repeats`.

 Database Parameters